Sujangauchan/US_University_ETL_Analytics/README.md

 **Presentation**
 - Superset connects read-only — never contends with the pipeline for a write lock
 - Dashboards built directly on `obt`

+## Engineering decisions

+- **Surrogate keys via `hash(natural_id)`, not the natural key itself.** Source natural keys are inconsistent types (`program_id`/`student_id` are strings, `program_enrollment_id` is an integer).
+Hashing every key down to a uniform `UBIGINT` makes every warehouse join an integer comparison instead of a mix of string and integer comparisons — faster at query time, and it decouples the warehouse's join keys from whatever format the source system happens to use.
+Tradeoff worth naming: `hash()` isn't collision-proof the way a database sequence is, though at this data volume the risk is negligible.
+- **`staging` materializes as views; `warehouse`/`obt` materialize as tables.** Staging is a thin, cheap passthrough with no reason to persist to disk.
+Warehouse and OBT are queried repeatedly by Superset, so they're physically materialized rather than recomputed on every dashboard refresh.
+- **Incremental strategy is `delete+insert`, not `merge`.** DuckDB is a columnar engine, not optimized for row-level `UPDATE`/`MERGE` the way an OLTP row-store is; deleting and reinserting the changed partition fits how DuckDB actually executes efficiently.
+- **OBT is deliberately denormalized**, trading storage and duplication for zero joins at BI query time — the opposite tradeoff from the warehouse layer, made specifically because the consumption layer's job is fast dashboard reads, not storage efficiency.

 ## Orchestration